Sisters Who Make Waves: Episodes

-Episode 1 (June 12, 2020)
+Episode 1 ()

-In the first episode, 30 contestants performed a personal preliminary stage and were rated by three mentors: personal traits, group potential were scored by Du Hua, vocal performance was scored by Zhao Zhao, and stage performance was scored by Chen Qiyuan.
+In the first episode, 30 contestants performed a personal preliminary stage and were rated by three mentors: personal traits and group potential were scored by Du Hua, vocal performance was scored by Zhao Zhao, and stage performance was scored by Chen Qiyuan.

 Results

-Episode 2 (June 19, 2020)
+Episode 2 ()

 The contestants are then asked to pick one of six songs for their first group evaluations, with the people with the highest scores allowed to pick first.
 The six songs are "兰花草" by YinShia, "推开世界的门" by Faith Yang, "Beautiful Love" by Tanya Chua, "得不到的爱情" by Yao Lee, "艾瑞巴迪" by New Pants, and "大碗宽面" by Kris Wu.

 Each of the six groups then practice for their respective song, with the performance order determined by the initial stage results.

-Episode 3 (June 26, 2020)
+Episode 3 ()

-Among the three-member, five-member, and seven-member performance pairings, the members of the losing group may face elimination.
+Among the three–member, five–member, and seven–member performance pairings, the six contestants who have the lowest individual votes in the losing groups would be eliminated.
 During the performance, 500 audience vote between the two competing groups for each pairing.
-6 contestants were temporarily eliminated: Wang Zhi, Adia Chen, Zhu Jing, Hai Lu, Liu Yun and Xu Fei.
+Wang Zhi, Adia Chen, Zhu Jing, Hai Lu, Liu Yun, and Xu Fei were temporarily eliminated.

 Results

-Episode 4 (July 3, 2020)
+Episode 4 ()

-For the second round of performances, the remaining sisters were first divided into eight groups of three by self-selection and mutual selection.
-The performance order is decided based on the total of the first-round audience favorite of each group member.
+For the fourth round of implementations, the remaining sisters were divided into seven groups of eight.
+The performance order is decided based on the total of the first–round audience favorite of each group member.
 The groups practice for the performances, with pre-performances judged beforehand, and the result determines which team will have an advantage in choosing their order of performance.

-Episode 5 (July 10, 2020)
+Episode 5 ()

 As the second round performance commences, and the audience votes determined the final rankings of each team.
 The top three teams earned "safe team" status and all of its members moved on to the next round.
-Among the other five "dangerous teams", the four least popular sisters faced elimination.
+Among the other five "dangerous teams", the four least popular sisters faced elimination, regardless of teams.
+In the end, Christy Chung, A Duo, Della Ding, and Shen Mengchen were eliminated.

 Results

-Episode 6 (July 17, 2020)
+Episode 6 ()

 After the second round of performance, the three most popular sisters from the audience and the last round of safety team leader became captains of this round.
 This round of performance was divided into four groups of five people.
-At the same time, a personal battle was added to opening performance, and each group sent a sister to participate, they were Meng Jia, Wang Feifei, Li Si Dan Ni and Baby Zhang.
+At the same time, a personal battle was added to opening performance, and each group sent a sister to participate, they were Meng Jia, Wang Feifei, Li Si Dan Ni, and Baby Zhang.
 The four sister representatives from each group challenged four different dance styles (Whacking, Power Jazz, Animation, African Dance) incorporated into the theme song of the show "Ms. Priceless".
 The votes garnered from their individual performances were added to the team battle to determine their rankings.